Lovekus969/5-River-Barber/readme.md

 The UI feels modern with a clean, responsive design that works on mobile and desktop.

-Owner panel now has a secure passcode prompt (@1313) with JS validation and obfuscation to hide the logic.

 Booking page, service pages, and gallery are coming together nicely.